MicrosoftDocs/m365copilot-docs/docs/known-issues.md

 ---
-title: Known issues
+title: Known Issues in Microsoft 365 Copilot Extensibility
 description: Find information about current known issues related to Microsoft 365 Copilot extensibility and the recommended workarounds.
 author: lauragra
 ms.author: lauragra
 ms.topic: concept-article
-ms.date: 10/11/2024
+ms.date: 12/04/2024
 ---

 # Known issues

 This article provides information about known issues related to Microsoft 365 Copilot extensibility and any available workarounds.

+## Declarative agents known issues

-## Newly installed Copilot agents might not show in the Teams client right away
+### Newly installed Copilot agents might not show in the Teams client right away

 In some cases, a Copilot agent installed from the store doesn't immediately show up in Business Chat (BizChat) in the Teams client.

-### Workaround
+#### Workaround

 As a workaround, the user can switch to another chat and then return to BizChat.

 ## Power Automate Flows are not fully supported as actions in declarative agents

-Power Automate Flows as actions in declarative copilots might not run reliably and might not return results.
+Power Automate Flows as actions in declarative agents might not run reliably and might not return results.

-### Workaround
+#### Workaround

 Currently, no workaround for the issue that the flows might not return results is available.
 You can improve the trigger success for the flow by editing the description on the flow details page outside of Copilot Studio.

-## Links are removed from Copilot responses
+### Links are removed from Copilot responses

 Copilot responses don't show links in the response body.
-Links are replaced with the following message: An external link was removed to protect your privacy.
+Links are replaced with the following message: `An external link was removed to protect your privacy`.

-This issue applies to links from any content source, including SharePoint, Microsoft Graph connectors, and Plugins.
+This issue applies to links from any content source, including SharePoint, Microsoft Graph connectors, and plugins.

 <!-- This issue is specific only to 3S partner?>